GeoPAS: Geometric Probing for Algorithm Selection in Continuous Black-Box Optimization: Acknowledgment

-\begin{acks} ChatGPT was used for limited assistance with language editing and early-stage brainstorming.
-All scientific content was contributed by the human authors, who take full responsibility for the originality and correctness of the work. \end{acks}
+The authors used ChatGPT to assist with language polishing and manuscript organization.
+All scientific claims, experiments, analyses, and text were finalized, reviewed, and approved by the authors, who take full responsibility for the content.